-Ideas, debate and discussion - for and from Tasmania.
+Ideas debate and discussion will continue – for and from Tasmania.

 You will need to register for our public lectures from the University's Events Calendar.

 You will then be sent a confirmation email with a link to join the webinar via Zoom.
 When you click the link, you will be prompted to download the Zoom app, a quick and easy process.
 You can also click a link in the email to easily add the event to your calendar.
-More information is available from these Zoom FAQs.
+More information is available from this Zoom Guide.

 Responding to Democratic Demands: Foreign policy for Thailand and Myanmar